 For a successful investment, we recommend the investor to seek the expertise of a Wealth Management Advisor, also known as Private Asset Manager in the UK.

-Unlike a real estate agent, a Wealth and Asset Manager is a professional of patrimonial and tax law that is not only an adviser to the investor but who assists in the management of their property, and handles the administrative side and valuation of property, and gives instructions for the use thereof.
+Unlike a real estate agent, a Wealth and Asset Manager is a professional of Patrimonial and Tax Law that not only acts as an advisor to the investor and assists in the management of their property but also handles all administrative aspects along with the valuation of property and gives instructions for the use thereof.

-The Wealth and Asset Managers of Groupe Robertson Patrimoine are here to find for you the best balance between risk and profitability at each period of your asset life (acquisition, development, transmission) to ensure its future and that of your relatives in the short, medium and long-term.
+The Wealth and Asset Managers of Groupe Robertson Patrimoine are here to provide you with the best balance between risk and profitability at each stage of your asset life (acquisition, development, transmission) to ensure its future and that of your relatives in the short, medium and long-term.

-We offers our customers a unique service before, during and after their investment and act as the link with the Mauritian government to avoid our clients the complexities of the procedures.
+We offer our customers a unique service before, during and after their investment and act as the link with the Mauritian government to avoid our clients the complexities of the procedures.